IBM/ACE-RISCV/verification/readme.md

 ## Status

-The following table documents the rough status of the verification of important individual modules.
+The following table documents the verification status of the security monitor's individual modules.
 Some less interesting support modules are not included.

 The Rust source path is relative to [`security_monitor/src`](/security_monitor/src/).